 06 of 06

-Tour the Mangroves with a Paddle
+Tour the Mangroves With a Paddle

 Take a guided or self-guided tour around the island's mangroves in a kayak with Liquid Blue Outfitters.
-The guided tours are highly recommended, thanks to affable group leaders who are extremely knowledgable about local wildlife and flora.
+The guided tours are highly recommended, thanks to affable group leaders who are extremely knowledgeable about local wildlife and flora.
 (6639 Midnight Pass Rd.)